 A work of street art serving as a memorial, dedicated to a young person who has passed away.

 This street corner featured a couple of works by Uber5000.
 There was this artwork depicting singer/songwriter, Nellie McKay with lyrics to her song.
 And then there was this impressive painted building with a coral seascape wrapping around the whole building, showing images of fish and sea life in various comical settings:

 This mural wasn’t located in Graffiti Alley, but behind a building at the corner of Queen and Augusta.
 It was also commissioned by Uber and he used the bars and pipes on the building to his advantage.
 The birds are now jailbirds behind bars, and the cat is perched up on the pipes.
 We ended the tour at this final mural with a quote from Wayne Gretzky:

 The graffiti tour is offered through Tour Guys and I highly recommend that you attend!
-It is free each Saturday for the rest of August, and regularly priced at $30 per person.
+It is free each Saturday, and regularly priced at $30 per person.
 Our tour guide, Jason, was highly energetic and incredibly knowledgeable.
 I had a great time discovering some street art in Toronto that helps make our city so vibrant.

 Want to See More Public Art and Street Art?